diegoboh/diegoboh.github.io/_pages/about.md

 I received my PhD in Economics from **Pompeu Fabra University** and the **Barcelona School of Economics**, under the supervision of [Luca Fornaro](https://crei.cat/people/fornaro/) and [Alberto Martin](https://crei.cat/people/martin/).

-My research studies the role of global banks in international macroeconomics, with a focus on the dollar, exchange rates, and policy interventions with global implications.
+My research studies the role of banks in international macroeconomics, with a focus on the dollar, exchange rates, and policy interventions with global implications.

-## Research Interests

-- International macroeconomics
-- International finance
-- Banking

 ## Contact